 - Heat oil in a deep pan or kadai over medium heat till hot but not smoking hot.

 - Add a small piece of dough into the oil and if it sizzles and comes to the surface, the oil is ready for deep frying.

-- Simmer the heat and slowly slide in 4 to 5 badushas into the oil and allow them to rise to the surface of the oil.
+- Turn off the heat and slowly slide in 4 to 5 badushas into the oil and allow them to rise to the surface of the oil.

-- Cook on both sides till golden brown.
+- Cook on both sides & fry until golden brown.